secretflow/secretnote/pyprojects/secretnote/README.md

 ### Environment and dependency versioning

+_For best results, install this project in a clean Python environment._

 SecretFlow has many platform-specific dependencies.
 As this project is in early stage, we do not yet guarantee that this project will work in all environments, or even that installation will succeed.

-For best results, install this project in a clean Python environment.
+Supported Python versions match those of [SecretFlow], currently only Python 3.8.

 To see versions of commonly used dependencies, run `python -m secretnote.utils.version`: